 The Environmental Paradox

 One of the most notable controversies surrounding Leonardo DiCaprio is his environmental activism juxtaposed against the environmental impact of some of his projects.
-For instance, the filming of “The Beach” in 2000 caused significant environmental damage to a Thai national park.
-Critics were quick to point out the irony, given DiCaprio’s vocal stance on environmental issues.
+For instance, filming “The Beach” in 2000 caused significant ecological damage to a Thai national park.
+Critics pointed out the irony quickly, given DiCaprio’s vocal stance on environmental issues.

-However, DiCaprio’s response was very much in line with a Type 7’s approach to handling challenges.
+However, DiCaprio’s response was very much in line with Type 7’s approach to handling challenges.
 Instead of avoiding the issue or deflecting blame, he actively participated in restoration efforts for the damaged area.
-This constructive action aligns with a Type 7’s tendency to face issues head-on when they realize avoidance is no longer an option.
+This constructive action aligns with Type 7’s tendency to face problems head-on when they realize avoidance is no longer an option.

 Private Jets and Public Appearances